mantidproject/mantid/docs/source/interfaces/Indirect Corrections.rst

   Either a reduced file (*_red.nxs*) or workspace (*_red*) or an :math:`S(Q,
   \omega)` file (*_sqw.nxs*) or workspace (*_sqw*).

-Use Container
-  If checked, allows you to input container geometries for use in the absorption corrections.

 Number Wavelengths
   The number of wavelength points for which a simulation is attempted.